isaacs/treeverse/README.md

 ## STACK DEPTH WARNING

-The `depth()` method uses recursion, so synchronous walks of very deeply nested trees will result in a stack overflow error.
+When a `leave` method is specified, then recursion is used, because maintaining state otherwise is challenging.
+This means that using `leave` with a synchronous depth first traversal of very deeply nested trees will result in stack overflow errors.

+To avoid this, either make one or more of the functions async, or do all of the work in the `visit` method.

-Breadth-first traversal uses a loop, and is stack-safe.
+Breadth-first traversal always uses a loop, and is stack-safe.

-It is possible to implement the depth method using a loop rather than recursion, but maintaining the `leave(node, [children])` API surface would be challenging when both a `leave` and `visit` method are used, and is not implemented at this time.
+It is _possible_ to implement depth first traversal with a leave method using a loop rather than recursion, but maintaining the `leave(node, [children])` API surface would be challenging, and is not implemented at this time.